 Nicola has looked into this in detail and he has identified the following types of uncertain data (examples and commentary are mine, apologies Nicola if I have misinterpreted things):

 Imprecision: for example, the height of this book is 10cm ±2cm.
 This is the same as the diagram above and therefore out of scope for this exercise.
 E54 Dimension is being revised in relation to this (see recent thread in the SIG list).
+Imprecision are interval which are not precisely recorded but can be verified

 Ambiguity: for example the statement “This is a bound book” is too generic to tell us anything about the type of binding which is my research interest.
 I.e. the level of description does not match the level of query.